dlt-hub/dlt/docs/pipeline/examples/create_pipeline.md

 print(source.resources.selected)
 ```

-Except being accessible via `source.resources` dictionary, every resource is available as an attribute of the source.
+Except being accessible via `source.resources` dictionary, **every resource is available as an attribute of the source**.
 For the example above
 ```python
 print(list(source.decisions))  # will iterate decisions resource
 source.logs.selected = False  # deselect resource
 ```

-**resources are created dynamically**
+**resources may be created dynamically**
 Here we implement a single parametrized function that **yields** data and we call it repeatedly.
 Mind that the function body won't be executed immediately, only later when generator is consumed in extract stage.

 ```python